 Ariana Grande Net Worth

-Ariana Grande net worth: Ariana Grande is an American singer, songwriter and actress who has a net worth of $100 million.
+Ariana Grande net worth: Ariana Grande is an American singer, songwriter and actress who has a net worth of $150 million.
 She is one of the highest-paid and most-popular celebrities on the planet at the moment.
 She has more than 170 million followers on Instagram alone and can easily earn at least $20-30 million in a given year.
 Between June 2019 and June 2020, Ariana earned an astonishing $70 million from her various endeavors.

 Early Life: Grande was born in Boca Raton, Florida on June 26, 1993.
 She began studying voice and acting while in elementary school.
 In Florida, she performed as part of the Little Palm Theatre for Young People, and then for the Fort Lauderdale Children's Theater.